turingschool/gear-up/code_debugging_the_gender_gap.markdown

 ### Reflection (15 minutes)

-Write a response to the following two questions.
+Write a response to the following questions.
+This reflection is for you and no one else will be reading it.

 * In your opinion, why are there so few women in technology?
 * How have you experienced the underrepresentation of women in technology?

 ### Code: Debugging The Gender Gap (90 minutes)

 We'll watch a documentary called _Code: Debugging the Gender Gap_ in the Big Workspace.
+You can find the trailer [here](http://www.codedoc.co/about/).

 ### Break (10 minutes)